 4 Lidar Stocks to Add to Your Portfolio

 Lidar is undoubtedly one of the most interesting technological developments of the 21st century.
 This technology, which is a shorthand for “light detection and ranging,” allows computerized systems to develop 3D landscape models.
-The robustness of this method allows them to measure variable distances, making lidar stocks desirable among investors.
+This method allows them to measure variable distances, making lidar stocks desirable among investors.

 It also allows the system to generate data about the shape of the earth and objects on its surface.
-It is easy to see how this could be applied to self-driving technologies, which has been the primary application of most lidar systems.
+With this in mind, it’s easy to see how the primary application of most lidar systems is self-driving technology.

-However, lidar has uses well beyond self-driving, such as for land mapping, meteorology and even astronomy.
+However, lidar has uses well beyond self-driving technology, such as for land mapping, meteorology and even astronomy.
 Having such broad-ranging applications is a strong sign for investors; here are the best lidar stocks to buy:

 - Aeva Technologies, Inc. (NYSE: AEVA)